gavlyukovskiy/spring-boot-data-source-decorator/README.md

 This done by adding `RuntimeListenerSupportFactory` into P6Spy `modulelist`, overriding this property will cause to not registering factory thus listeners will not be applied

 You can configure small set of parameters in your `application.properties`:
+> [!NOTE]
+> Configuration below indicates al possible parameters together with their default values and **does not** need to be set explicitly
 ```properties
 # Register P6LogFactory to log JDBC events
 decorator.datasource.p6spy.enable-logging=true